rashadkhan97/Selenium-TestNG-Automation-Practice/README.md

 The testing is done on the web application
 🔗 [https://dailyfinance.roadtocareer.net](https://dailyfinance.roadtocareer.net)

 This repository is part of my training at **Road to SDET**.
-I regularly update it as I explore different website features like login, dashboard, and user management.
+I regularly update it as I explore various website features, including login, dashboard, user management, and registration.

 ---